 I’m even seeing the trend with underground rappers on the rise.
 Someone like Mozzy, who has been one of the most buzzed about rappers in the game, has put out 30 projects over the last couple of years.
 Only two official ones are actually on Datpiff.

 It’s pretty clear mixtape sites are getting squeezed out.
-Even though it will still be a place for a project from up mid-tier rappers, like Shy Glizzy or Nipsey Hussle.
+Even though it will still be a place for a project from mid-tier rappers, like Shy Glizzy or Nipsey Hussle.
 Or a place to listen to a quick throwaway, like Future and Young Thug‘s shaky Super Slimey tape.
-But their time as a cultural force seems to be over.
+But its time as a cultural force seems to be over.

-Scroll to the top to see a reminder that just a generation ago a playlist was called a mixtape.
+Remember, just a generation ago a playlist was called a mixtape.